 A job application focuses on your job history.
-If you meet more of our minimum qualifications than you can list on the application, or have accomplishments in school or volunteer work to include, submit your resume with your application, and emphasize these activities.
+If you don't have enough space to list your qualifications, accomplishments or volunteer work on the application, submit a resume with the application.
 Attach any certificates relevant to the job, as well.

 Show us your technical skills.

 Some skill assessments include a written test and other assessments include a hands-on exercise.
-For example, an applicant for an accounting job might have to solve a financial problem and an administrative assistant applicant might have to proofread a document.
+An accounting job may require solving a financial problem.
+An administrative assistant may proofread a document.

-Applicants for water distribution jobs might have to show us how they handle various pieces of equipment and demonstrate their ability to enter maintenance data into Microsoft Excel.
+Applicants for water distribution jobs may show us how they handle certain equipment and prove basic Microsoft Excel skills.
 Computers are part of everything we do at Helix.
-When you see “basic computer skills” in the minimum qualifications section of a job description, it means that you should know how to open, edit and save a document in Microsoft Word, Excel or PowerPoint file.
+"Basic computer skills" means that you should know how to open, edit and save a document in Microsoft Word, Excel or PowerPoint file.

-Our skills assessments have a time limit, so you need to make decisions and complete the work quickly and accurately.
+Our assessments have a time limit, so you need to complete the work quickly and accurately.
 The best way to get ready is to practice.
-Review the knowledge, skills and abilities listed in the minimum qualifications and and focus on the skills that need the most practice.
+Review the minimum qualifications and focus on the skills that need the most practice.

 Show us your communication skills.

-You want to be yourself and reflect your integrity and character during the interview.
+You want to be yourself and reflect on your character during the interview.
 Practicing beforehand will help you.
-Google “most common interview questions” and write down the 20 questions you see most often.
-Now write your answer to each question, giving examples of your experiences and accomplishments.
+Google "most common interview questions" and write down answers for each of them.
+Include examples of your experiences.
 Practice saying your answers out loud until you feel comfortable.

 Talk to Us

 We all get nervous before a job interview.
 But when you enter the room, greet each person with a handshake.
-During the interview, demonstrate good posture, speak clearly and confidently, and look at each interviewer while you answer the questions.
+During the interview, show good posture, speak clearly, and look at each interviewer while you answer the questions.

 Give Us Examples

 Answer each question thoroughly, yet concisely.
-Most importantly, it is essential that you answer questions honestly and be yourself.
+Most importantly, be honest and be yourself.
 Providing examples is helpful.
-Examples show us that you have handled whatever situation we ask you about and help the interview panel better evaluate your background and skills.
+Examples prove that you have handled certain situations.
+They also help the interview panel better evaluate your background and skills.

 Ask Good Questions

-At some point in the interview, you’ll be asked if you have any questions.
-First, review the job description and review the district website.
-Learn about what the job and district does and write down the questions you still may have.
-If during the interview your question(s) do not get answered, asking one or two questions at the end of the interview is appropriate.
+At some point in the interview, we'll ask if you have any questions.
+First, review the job description and the district website.
+Learn about the job and what the district does and writes down any questions you have.
+If during the interview your question(s) do not get answered, ask one or two questions at the end of the interview.